 2 parts dog poo to 1 part sawdust

-Do not add any other garden waste to the pile.
+Do not add any other "green" garden waste to the pile as these are also nitrogen-rich.

 4. Monitor the temperature and turn regularly